-As SAC Interim Executive Director, Amina is responsible for the overall leadership and management of the organization.
+As SAC Executive Director, Amina is responsible for the overall leadership and management of the organization.
 She leads the executive team and works with the board of directors to develop and implement the organization’s strategic plan.

 Previously, Amina was the Vice President of Membership at the SAC, a leadership role in which she focused on providing exceptional customer service, account management, member value and business development for the organization.
 Amina worked with global members to increase adoption of the Higg Index and improvement of Higg scores through impact solutions.

 Prior to joining the SAC, Amina was a senior manager on the Global Sustainability team at Gap Inc. where she led environmental initiatives across owned and operated facilities as well as in their supply chain.
 She led the development of Gap’s environmental sustainability strategy and the creation, execution and achievement of ambitious enterprise goals on energy and waste at owned and operated facilities.
 Amina also led the first large scale deployment of the Higg Index across Gap’s supply chain, and has been involved in the creation, development, piloting and rollout of the Higg since its inception.

 Trained as an architect, Amina has designed and managed construction of retail stores, skyscrapers, houses, hotels, and museums.
 She has a B.S. in Architectural Studies from the University of Illinois and a Master of Architecture degree from the Massachusetts Institute of Technology.